eddiefisher/csv_to_mongo/README.md

 Tested on CSV file with 70500 records

 - create or update: 20 min
-- upser without index: 29 min
+- upsert without index: 29 min
 - upsert with index: 51 sec
 - bulk upsert with index: ~9 sec